 Only those with Town Park camping, Warner Field camping or a Telluride car pass will be allowed to drive in town.
 Everyone else will be directed to park outside of town or in Mountain Village.
 It’s totally okay you won’t need your car until it’s time to leave anyway!

 Ideal camping is in town at Town Park or Warner Field.
 Congrats if you were lucky enough to get one of these spots during the lottery!

-Lawson Hill and Mary E. Ilium – campgrounds are both located outside of town, the only way you can get two and from these campsites is by bus.
+Lawson Hill and Mary E. Ilium: Both campgrounds are both located outside of town, the only way you can get two and from these campsites is by bus.
 The buses run constantly so it’s not too much trouble getting back and forth.

 Hotels & Airbnb

 If you haven’t booked a spot you need to start looking now.
 Spots fill up way in advance.
-Airbnb, VRBO, and great options.
-You can also check local rentals craigslist.
+Airbnb and VRBO are great options.
+You can also check local rentals on Craigslist.